BaneMaksin/currency-converter/README.md

 In order to build project there are two commands available in [package.json](package.json).
 First below will build entire project with development profile and place all bundles in 'dist' folder:

-    npm run build
+    yarn build

 Second command will build project for production environment and minify / unify bundles as much as possible.

-    npm run build:prod
+    yarn build:prod

+To start a development server, please use:

+    yarn start

 ## Application workflow

-Since the application is based on Angular 4 2 components, entire workflow is done by them.
+Since the application is based on Angular 5 components, entire workflow is done by them.

 First there is a main component that is bootstrapped during main Angular module initialization and that is retrieving data necessary for converter to work.